hasura/graphql-engine/docs/graphql/manual/deployment/logging.rst

 Different log-types
 -------------------

-The Hasura GraphQL engine has a different kind of log-types depending on the sub-system or the layer.
-A log-type is simply the ``type`` field in a logline, which indicates which sub-system the log comes from.
+The Hasura GraphQL engine has different kind of log-types depending on the sub-system or the layer.
+A log-type is simply the ``type`` field in a log line, which indicates which sub-system the log comes from.

 For example, the HTTP webserver logs incoming requests as an access log and is called ``http-log``.
 Similarly logs from the websocket layer are called ``websocket-log``, logs from the event trigger system are called ``event-trigger`` etc.